mlflow/mlp-regression-template/README.md

 trained model.

 #### Ingest Scoring step
-The ingest scoring step, defined in the `data_scoring` section of the pipeline.yaml, specifies the dataset used for batch scoring and has the same API as the [ingest step](#ingest-step).
+The ingest scoring step, defined in the `data_scoring` section in [`pipeline.yaml`](https://github.com/mlflow/mlp-regression-template/blob/main/pipeline.yaml), specifies the dataset used for batch scoring and has the same API as the [ingest step](#ingest-step).

 **Step artifacts**:
 - `ingested_scoring_data`: the ingested scoring data as a Pandas DataFrame.

 #### Predict step
 The 'predict' step uses the model registered by the [register step](#register-step) to score the ingested dataset produced by the [ingest scoring step](#ingest-scoring-step) and writes the resulting dataset to the specified output format and location.
-Namely, it uses the latest version of the registered model specified by the `model_name` attribute of the pipeline.yaml [register step](#register-step) definition.
-To fix a specific model for use in the 'predict' step, provide its model URI as the 'model_uri' attribute of the pipeline.yaml 'predict' step definition.
+Namely, it uses the latest version of the registered model specified by the `model_name` attribute of the `pipeline.yaml` [register step](#register-step) definition.
+To fix a specific model for use in the 'predict' step, provide its model URI as the 'model_uri' attribute of the `pipeline.yaml` 'predict' step definition.

-The predict step is configured by the `steps.predict` section in pipeline.yaml:
+The predict step is configured by the `steps.predict` section in [`pipeline.yaml`](https://github.com/mlflow/mlp-regression-template/blob/main/pipeline.yaml):
 <details>
 <summary><strong><u>Full configuration reference</u></strong></summary>